top 0

 Hooked

 You can find few better fish and chips takeaways in Hong Kong than Hooked.
-Using seafood imported straight from New Zealand and Australian sunflower oil in its making, Hooked makes sure customers can take each bite without worrying about taste and quality.
-Signature blue cod fish & chips ($80) aside, its battered oysters ($20) are ever-tempting.
-Do pair these with an organic NZ soda ($38)!
+Using seafood imported straight from New Zealand and Australian sunflower oil in its making, customers can chow down without worrying about taste and quality.
+Signature blue cod fish and chips aside, its battered oysters are ever-tempting.
+Do pair these with an organic NZ soda!

 Blend & Grind

 Speciality coffee and smoothie bar Blend & Grind now has several locations, but all started right here in Mid-Levels.
 Chill, quiet, cosy—you name it, Blend & Grind is it.
-Many return for its bagels, especially the smoked turkey bagel with green apple ($85).
-We find the yoghurt shake ($65) with its assortment of health-boosting fruits and various coffee blends memorable, as befits the place’s name.
+Many patrons return to this shop for its sandwiches, especially the grilled bacon with egg baos.
+We find the smoothies with its assortment of health-boosting fruits and various coffee blends memorable, as befits the place’s name.

 Blend & Grind, G/F, 1 Princes Terrace, Mid-Levels | (+852) 2887 3232